Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 **Those must be applied to both owners & maintainers as well** 😉

-By default, most SCM platform will enforce those three protections but feel free to poke at the settings and tweak them to match your team's actual needs.
+By default, most SCM platforms will enforce those three protections but feel free to poke at the settings and tweak them to match your team's actual needs.

 You can also enforce PR validation requirements like the minimum number of reviewers or checking that all discussions are resolved before allowing the PR to be merged.